 Although there are many anonymity solutions out there for cryptocurrencies, it is our aim in providing the strongest level of anonymity that is possible without sacrificing usability, the auditability of our coin supply and relying on well established cryptographic protocols.

-There will be 21 million Zcoins.
+There will be 21.4 million Zcoins.
 Zcoin follows the same halving cycle as Bitcoin (every 4 years).
-10% of the total Zcoin supply will be distributed to the Founders Reward as time passes.

-After the first 4 years, the block reward goes completely towards the miners.
+After the first 4 years, the block reward goes completely towards the miners and Znode rewards.

 The MTP (Merkle Tree Proof) algorithm was devised by Alex Biryukov and Dmitry Khovratovich from the University of Luxembourg in their paper published on the 11 June 2016 titled Egalitarian Computing.
 These are the same researchers who came up with Equihash that is currently used in ZCash and the Argon2 key derivation function.